 About Kate

 Kate Silver has been writing professionally for more than 20 years.
-She got her start writing news and features as a staff writer with Las Vegas Weekly.
-Along the way, she's stalked celebrities for People Magazine, co-authored guidebooks on Las Vegas, authored a guidebook on Chicago, ghostwritten books and investigated off-the-beaten path stories (like one about the so-called “Wedding Chapel Wars,” and another where she "embedded" as a Mary Kay independent beauty consultant for a year) for national outlets.
+She got her start writing news and features as a staff writer for Las Vegas Weekly and later became an editor for Las Vegas Life Magazine.
+Along the way, she's stalked celebrities for People Magazine, co-authored guidebooks on Las Vegas, authored guidebooks on Chicago, ghostwritten books and investigated off-the-beaten path stories (like one about the so-called “Wedding Chapel Wars,” and another where she "embedded" as a Mary Kay independent beauty consultant for a year) for national outlets.

 Looking back on her career, a montage of memorable moments include the following: